yoriiis/svg-chunk-webpack-plugin/README.md

 > 💡 The `[contenthash]` placeholder is the best option because it depends on the sprite content.
 >
-> Cache placeholders are expensive in build performance, use it only with production mode.
+> Cache placeholders are expensive in build performance, use it only in production mode.
 >
 > With SVG inlined in the page, this option is not useful.